Find Grad Schools

 64 Yearly Graduations

 Concordia University, Chicago is the 15th most popular school in the nation for students seeking a doctor's degree in education admin.
 Each year, around 6,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $33,310 per year, while in-state graduate students, on average, pay $9,090 per year.
-For the 2020-2021 academic year, 64 doctor's degrees were handed out to education admin majors at Concordia University, Chicago.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+The average in-state tuition for full-time undergraduates is $33,944 per year, while in-state graduate students, on average, pay $9,399 per year.
+During the most recent year for which we have data, 64 people received their doctor's degree in education admin from Concordia University, Chicago.
+About 75% of this group were women, and 46% were students from an underrepresented racial-ethnic group.

 #16